 I do not want to participate in research, but it is a class requirement—do I have any other options?

 - The purpose of the participation requirement is to learn about research methods first-hand, through direct experience as a research participant in current research projects going on in our Department.

 - However, you cannot be forced to participate in research against your will.
 It is a completely voluntary process where you give informed consent to serve as a research participant.

 - If you do not want to participate, you have the option of carrying out an alternative research assignment.
 This alternative assignment is also intended to demonstrate your learning about research methods, even if only second-hand, by reviewing reports of research studies that have recently been completed and published in Psychology research journals.

-The details of this alternative paper can be found in the document Alternate Research Assignment Spring 2014.
+The details of this alternative paper can be found in the document Alternate Research Assignment Fall 2014.

 You may carry the following form with you and have researchers sign to verify your attendance: (Click Here for Form).
 While the form is not your official record of credits, it may help in the event of a discrepancy to try and research and resolve the issue.

 Please allow researchers 2 to 3 days to get their records into the research website.
 If you feel your credit has been overlooked, contact the researchers to try and resolve the issue.
 If you cannot resolve the issue with the researcher and feel you deserve credit, contact firstname.lastname@example.org for further guidance from the Human Subjects Committee.

 [Back to Top]